 Richards, Layton & Finger (Delaware) announced new Directors Matthew D. Perri and Drew G. Sloan, and Counsel Jake Crosetto.
 Matthew Perri focuses his practice primarily on litigation in the Delaware Court of Chancery and the Delaware Supreme Court.
 He handles complex corporate governance, corporate control, fiduciary duty, contractual, appraisal, and other commercial disputes.
 Matt also assists special committees of boards of directors in investigations relating to stockholder demands and whistleblower complaints.
 Matt is recognized in The Best Lawyers in America.
 He has a BA from Binghamton University and a JD from the University of Virginia School of Law.
 Drew Sloan advises clients on Delaware alternative entity matters, with a particular focus on private equity funds and structured finance transactions.
 He provides counsel and legal opinions in connection with a wide range of formation, operational, and governance matters involving Delaware partnerships and limited liability companies.
 Drew serves on the board of directors of the American Red Cross of the Delmarva Peninsula.
 He earned a BA, with honors, from Rutgers University and a JD from Villanova University School of Law.
 Jake Crosetto focuses on a broad range of transactional matters, with an emphasis on transactions involving Delaware entities.
 He assists with numerous aspects of structured finance transactions and advises on secured transactions, debtor-in-possession lending, mergers and acquisitions, and venture capital investments.
 Jake received a BA, cum laude, from Lycoming College and a JD from Temple University School of Law.

-October 7, 2021 (Washington, DC) – SCG Legal, a worldwide network of 120 independent law firms across 60 countries, connected by a shared vision for premier legal practices and industry leadership, recently announced the 2021 winners of its Above and Beyond Award, an annual honor introduced in 2020 to celebrate the efforts of attorneys from member firms who go ‘above and beyond’ in their support of and commitment to the network’s success.
+November 15, 2022 (Washington, DC) – SCG Legal, a worldwide network of 122 independent law firms connected across 62 countries, recently announced the 2022 winners of its annual Above and Beyond Award, which celebrates the efforts of attorneys from member firms who go ‘above and beyond’ in their support of and commitment to the network’s success.
+The 2022 award ceremony was part of the closing dinner for SCG Legal’s 2022 Annual Meeting held September 22 – 23 in Toronto.

 Returning to the Office: